Liz-Melcher/CypressTestingForQuiz/README.md

 Cypress did come installed with the original dependencies but the testing library did not.
 `npm install --save-dev @testing-library/cypress`
-To intialize Cypress, and scaffold the folder the package.json had to be updated with this information:
+To initialize Cypress, and scaffold the folder the package.json had to be updated with this information:
 ```sh
 "scripts": {
   ...